South Bend teens arrested in Niles following vehicle pursuit - Leader Publications

 The vehicle that was stopped by the Berrien County Sheriff’s Office was confirmed to be stolen out of South Bend.

 The 18-year-old male was lodged at the Berrien County Jail on charges of possession/concealing a stolen vehicle and for fleeing and eluding.
-The 18-year-old female was lodged at the Berrien County Jail on a charge of possession/concealing a stolen Vvhicle as well as valid arrest warrants out of Cass and Kent counties in Michigan.
+The 18-year-old female was lodged at the Berrien County Jail on a charge of possession/concealing a stolen vehicle as well as valid arrest warrants out of Cass and Kent counties in Michigan.

 The second vehicle that fled from the scene is believed to have been stolen from the parking lot of Tyler Automotive, and the investigation into this continues.